 To develop and evaluate our method, we collected multiple echocardiographic datasets with different source and annotation protocols.
 Five datasets including one public dataset CAMUS \cite{CAMUS} and four private datasets from four medical centers of different cities (denotes as A, B, C, D below) are employed for model training and internal evaluation.
 Two additional datasets are further used for external evaluation: HMC\_QU \cite{HMC_QU} and EchoNet-Dynamic \cite{EchoNet-Dynamic}.

-\textbf{Dataset details:} Details of the plane information and the annotation can be seen in Table~\ref{tab:dataset}.
-There are a total of six echocardiogrpahic planes, i.e., apical 2-chamber (2CH), apical 3-chamber (3CH), apical 4-chamber (4CH), parasternal short axis basal level (PSAX-B), parasternal short axis mid-ventricle level (PSAX-M), parasternal short axis apical level (PSAX-A).
+\textbf{Dataset details:} Details of the plane information and annotation can be seen in Table~\ref{tab:dataset}.
+There are a total of six echocardiographic planes, i.e., apical 2-chamber (2CH), apical 3-chamber (3CH), apical 4-chamber (4CH), parasternal short axis basal level (PSAX-B), parasternal short axis mid-ventricle level (PSAX-M), parasternal short axis apical level (PSAX-A).
 Given the fact that the three PSAX planes share similarities, we treat them as one PSAX plane in this work.
 In the table, the image number of each plane in the dataset and how each plane is annotated are demonstrated.
-Take CAMUS as example, two planes of 2CH and 4CH are included.
+Taking CAMUS as an example, two planes of 2CH and 4CH are included.
 For each image, the left ventricle (LV), myocardium (MYO) and the left atrium (LA) are annotated.

-\textbf{Unified mask representation for inconsistent annotation protocols:} Since our datasets have different sources, contains different planes, the annotation information differs a lot across datasets.
+\textbf{Unified mask representation for inconsistent annotation protocols:} Since our datasets have different sources, contain different planes, the annotation information differs a lot across datasets.
 It's necessary to first unify their annotation representation so that a uniform model can be developed based on them.
 In this work, we remap all annotations according to the following protocols: 0 for background, 1 for LV, 2 for LV cavity, and 3 for MYO.
 Since all planes show the heart structure from a specific orientation, such as protocol is applicable to all planes, and to all datasets as well.
 Also see Figure~\ref{fig:fill_mask} (a) for examples of this annotation remapping.
-Besides, for those image with only MYO annotated, we generate the masks for LV cavity by detection landmarks and cavity filling (as shown in Figure~\ref{fig:fill_mask} (b)).
+Besides, for those image with only MYO annotated, we generate the masks for LV cavity by detecting the landmarks and filling the cavity (as shown in Figure~\ref{fig:fill_mask} (b)).

 \textbf{Training and evaluation:} The datasets are used as follows during training and evaluation.
-Datasets CAMUS, A, B, C, and D are used as internal data, where images of 80\% subjects for each are randomly selected for model training, 10\% for validation during training, and the rest 10\% are used as internal evaluation.
+Datasets of CAMUS, A, B, C, and D are used as internal data, where images of 80\% subjects for each are randomly selected for model training, 10\% for validation during training, and the rest 10\% are used as internal evaluation.
 Datasets HMC\_QU and EchoNet-Dynamic are only used for external evaluation to test the generalization of our model.

 \textbf{Evaluation metrics:} We utilize widely used metrics such as Dice coefficient (mDice) and mean Intersection over Union (mIoU) for segmentation evaluation, along with the Hausdorff Distance-95 \% (HD95).Here the prefix \emph{m} can denote the mean value for each structures, each plane or each dataset.